kholia/OSX-KVM/notes.md

 *Warning: The OpenCore distribution that comes with OSX-KVM already has AppleALC, do not mix VoodooHDA with AppleALC.
 You may want to consider HDA passthrough if it is practical or use HDMI audio instead*

 No support is provided for this.
 You are on your own.
-The sound output is known to be choppy and distorted.
+The sound output is known to be choppy and distorted. *(Though this can be mitigated using [spheenik's version of qemu](https://github.com/spheenik/qemu/tree/3.1.0-patched) but it has not been thoroughly tested)*

 * Add `-device ich9-intel-hda -device hda-duplex` to the VM configuration. `boot-macOS.sh` already has this change.